waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 -   **Obstacle:** A Scientist at (13, 5) on 1F blocks the path to an item.
 -   **Key Finding:** The Scientist at (13, 5) is in an area completely surrounded by impassable tiles.
 Hypotheses requiring direct interaction are invalid. **CRITICAL:** Avoid confirmation bias that this specific Scientist is the *only* key.
 The solution may lie elsewhere in the museum.
 -   **New Hypotheses (from Agent):**
     1.  **Rank 1:** Use the HM move 'Cut' on the tree blocking the east side entrance of the museum.
-(Reasoning: Suggests an alternate entrance may exist, a common puzzle mechanic.)
+(Reasoning: Suggests an alternate entrance may exist, a common puzzle mechanic.
+Status: Blocked, path unreachable.)
-    2.  **Rank 2:** After talking to the scientist on the 2nd floor next to the Aerodactyl fossil, interact with the fossil display itself.
-(Reasoning: Proposes a specific sequence of actions thematically linked to the objective.)
-    3.  **Rank 3:** Use the Itemfinder on the first floor, specifically in front of the large space shuttle exhibit.
-(Reasoning: Re-using a tested tool in a more logical, untested location.)
+    2.  **Rank 2:** Use the Itemfinder on the first floor, specifically in front of the large space shuttle exhibit.
+(Reasoning: Re-using a tested tool in a more logical, untested location.
+Note: Space Shuttle is on 2F, but the spirit of the hypothesis is to check 1F exhibits.)
 -   **Failed Hypotheses (Consolidated):**
+    - After talking to the scientist on the 2nd floor next to the Aerodactyl fossil, interact with the fossil display itself.
+(Result: No change, triggered standard trap.)
     - Use the 'POKé DOLL' item while standing next to the barrier in front of the Scientist.
 (Result: Professor Oak's dialogue prevents use.)
     - Use a Pokémon with the move 'Dig' in front of the scientist.
 (Result: Warped out of the museum, similar to an Escape Rope).
     - Use a Poké Doll on the blocking Scientist at (13, 5).
 (Result: Untestable, path is blocked)